 15 Passenger Van Rollover Accidents

-Video: Brian Chase, a van rollover accident attorney Talks to CBC News Television about the Dangers of 15 Passenger Vans
+Video: Brian Chase, an auto defect attorney Talks to CBC News Television about the Dangers of 15 Passenger Vans

 15 passenger vans are used by various groups and organizations due to their ability to transport a large amount of people and their accompanying cargo.
 Many people who drive or are passengers in these vans are unaware of the risks of rollover accidents and subsequent injuries involved.
 These types of vehicles have a higher likelihood than any other vehicle to be involved in dangerous rollover accidents, many of which are single vehicle accidents.
 This is due to the design of the large vehicle, which when it is fully loaded with passengers and cargo becomes unstable and may fishtail and rollover.